stevearc/pypicloud/doc/topics/api.rst

 These endpoints are used by the admin web interface.
 Most of them require your :ref:`access backend <access_control>` to be mutable.

+.. _rest-rebuild:

 ``GET`` ``/admin/rebuild/``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Flush the cache database and rebuild it from the package list stored in S3
+Flush the cache database and rebuild it by enumerating the storage backend

 **Example**::